souraaav/snake-game-/README.md

 - 🎨 Customizable themes and snake skins
 - 📊 Leaderboard integration using a backend service
-- 🧪 Code coverage and static analysis integration (e.g., JaCoCo, Checkstyle)
+- 🧪 Code coverage and static analysis integration (e.g., JaCoCo, Checkstyle) note - To make any changes into the game u have to change it's code please make sure to see the code properly

 #### Conclusion